borksh/bork/docs/index.md

 The `satisfy` command is where the real magic happens.
-For every assertion in the config file, bork will check its status as described in the `status` command above, and if it is not `ok` it will attempt to make it `ok`, typically via *installing* or *upgrading* something -- but sometimes a *conflict* is detected which could lose data, such as a local git repository having uncommitted changes.
+For every assertion in the config file, bork will check its status as described in the `status` command above, and if it is not `ok` or `no` it will attempt to make it `ok` or `no`, typically via *installing*, *upgrading* or *removing* something -- but sometimes a *conflict* is detected which could lose data, such as a local git repository having uncommitted changes.
 In that case, bork will warn you about the problem and ask if you want to proceed.
 Sometimes conflicts are detected which bork does not know how to resolve — it will warn you about the problem so you can fix it yourself.

 ### bork do ok github skylarmacdonald/dotfiles